-Davide Casali, better known as “Folletto”, is a user experience director and startup advisor with a hybrid background in design, psychology and technology.
+Davide Casali, better known as “Folletto”, is a product design director and startup advisor with a hybrid background in design, psychology, business and technology.
 His objective is to change for better the quality of life of the people through the products he designs and lead.
 He currently works in Automattic, maker of WordPress.com.

 He believes that “Simplicity is the ultimate sophistication”, as Leonardo DaVinci reportedly said and his approach is to reach a focused simplicity through the existing complexity.